jeremy-block/retro-relevance-study/public/retro-comms/assets/tutorialText/consent.md

   - **Phone:** (352) 392-0433
   - **Email:** [irb2@ufl.edu](mailto:irb2@ufl.edu)

-If you wish to discuss this information or any discomforts, please ask questions now or contact the research team later.
+If you wish to discuss this information or any discomforts, please contact the research team.

 ---